AllThingsSmitty/allthingssmitty.github.io/_posts/2016-10-10-splitting-a-border-around-another-element.md

 Now for the fun part...

-The `<span>` element's pseudo-classes each have a top border and a specified width:
+The `<span>` element's pseudo-elements each have a top border and a specified width:

 ```css
 .split-border span::before,